si/mlw/src/views/index.md

 image: /images/uploads/home.jpeg
 title: Make Life Work podcast
 ---
-## Podcast talking to people from around tech about balancing work, life and side projects.
+## Podcast about balancing work, life and side projects.

 I am Si Jobling – [@Si on Twitter](https://twitter.com/Si) – and, on this podcast, I talk to a selection of good friends from around the tech community about how they balance work, life, health and side projects.